klaytn/klaytn-docs/docs/node/service-chain/single-node-service-chain/installation-guide/configuration.md

 ### Initialization of a Genesis Block <a id="initialization-of-a-genesis-block"></a>

-Before starting an service chain node, it is necessary to initialize the genesis block of the service chain network using `kscn` and `genesis.json`.
+Before starting a service chain node, it is necessary to initialize the genesis block of the service chain network using `kscn` and `genesis.json`.

 ```bash
 $ kscn init --datadir ~/kscnd_home genesis.json